ric-sar/conda_cheatsheet/README.md

 conda update --all
 ```

-# Install and unistall package
+# Install and uninstall package
 ## Using pip
 ```
 pip install PACKAGENAME